-With the cold weather slipping in, we’re all looking for a way to keep warm, making space heaters popular this time of year.
+With the cooler weather slipping in, we’re all looking for a way to keep warm, making space heaters popular this time of year.
 Unfortunately, space heaters are a common cause of house fires, resulting in more than 25,000 residential fires each year, according to The U.S. Consumer Product Safety Commission.
 Before you get yours plugged-in, take time to review these important safety tips.

 Always read and follow the instructions for its operation and maintenance.
 The heater should be placed on a level, hard, nonflammable surface at least 3 feet away from drapes, furniture or other flammable items and in an area out of reach of children and pets or where people might trip over or bump into it.